buttplugio/buttplug/spec/protocol-spec/identification.md

 * _Id_ \(unsigned int\): Message Id
 * _ClientName_ \(string\): Name of the client, for the server to use for UI if needed.
 Cannot be null.
-* _MessageVersion_ \(uint\): Message template version of the client software.
+* _MessageVersion_ \(uint\): Message spec version of the client software.

 **Expected Response:**

 * ServerInfo message on success
-* Error message on malformed message, null client name, or other error.
+* Error message on malformed message, null client name, server not able to use requested message spec version, or other error.

 **Flow Diagram:**